Employee advocacy and employee engagement: a sweet combination

 Having a transparent work environment is key to keeping employees on top of the company’s goals.
 28% of companies believe that a lack of transparency and communication around internal decisions are major factors when employees leave an organization.
 Employees deserve to get information and insight about their own performance–and how it compares to their fellow team members–to be able to exceed it.

-Through an advocacy leaderboard, employees can be constantly updated and notified on the details of their performance – from how many posts they each shared, to the number of clicks that their posts garnered.
-They should be able to view this on a weekly, monthly, or yearly basis.
+Through an advocacy leaderboard, employees can be constantly updated and notified about the details of their performance—from how many posts they each shared to the number of clicks that their posts garnered.
+They should be able to view this weekly, monthly, or yearly.
 Creating this sort of transparency ensures that employees are well-informed and driven to boost their own results.

-Lastly, but most importantly, providing employees access to their own ranking in an advocacy program increases their independence and encourages communication between peers.
-Employees should be given the technological tools which they can access at any time, anywhere, so they remain active on social media even after company hours.
+Lastly, but most importantly, providing employees access to their ranking in an advocacy program increases their independence and encourages peer communication.
+Employees should be given technological tools to access anytime, anywhere, so they remain active on social media even after company hours.

 [Tweet “Here’s how you can increase employee #engagement through #EmployeeAdvocacy”]